ibmruntimes/node-zcrypto/README.md

 ```

 ### Using zcrypto with RACF Keyrings
-This assumes that a RACF Keyring was created with a private/public certificate.
+This assumes that a RACF Keyring was created and connected to a RACF private/public certificate and certificate authority.

 ```js
 const zcrypto = require('zcrypto');